Vladimír Pikora

-Life
+Career

 Pikora graduated from the University of Economics in Prague, where he received his PhD.
 During his studies, he participated in a number of study visits abroad and successfully passed broker exams.
 In 2001, the B. I. G. agency awarded him for the accuracy of his forecasts.
 In 2005, the weekly Týden named him the most quoted Czech analyst in the media.

-From 2000 to 2006, Mr Pikora worked as the chief economist in Volksbank.
-Since 2006 he has been the chief economist in Next Finance, s.r.o., consulting company, where he acts as the CEO and a partner.
-He has been a member of the Supervisory Board of Czech Export Bank (Česká komerční banka) since 2015.
+From 2000 to 2006, Pikora worked as the chief economist in Volksbank.
+From 2006 to 2022 he was the chief economist in Next Finance, s.r.o., consulting company, where he acted as the CEO and a partner.
+He has been a member of the supervisory board of Czech Export Bank (Česká komerční banka) since 2015.

-He is married to Markéta Šichtařová, who is also an economist and the founder of Next Finance.
-They have 7 children as of April 2021.
-Together, they have advised on, among other things, the 2011 pension reform and its eventual impacts on people.

 Šichtařová and Pikora won the 2015 Magnesia Litera Award for their book, Lumpové a beránci.

+Pikora was a candidate in the 2025 Czech parliamentary election for the Motorists for Themselves party.
+He was subsequently elected to the Chamber of Deputies of the Czech Republic as the lead list candidate for the party in Ústí nad Labem Region.